adafruit/circuitpython-org/_board/same54_xplained.md

 Note: Not all peripherals are supported by CircuitPython.
 The Ethernet, CAN, and Q-Touch button are not supported by CircuitPython at this time.
 Only 16MB (128MiB) of the QSPI flash is accessible via the CIRCUITPY drive.

+CircuitPython requires that the board be flashed with the UF2 bootloader.
+This can be done using the second USB connector, which provides a debug interface.
+After this has been done once, CircuitPython can be installed and updated in the usual way using the UF2 bootloader, or by using the debug USB connector.

 * ATSAME54P20A microcontroller
 * Embedded Debugger
 * Digital I/O - Two mechanical buttons (user and reset button).
 One Atmel QTouch button.
 One yellow user LED.
 Three Xplained Pro extension headers.